naka5419/freemarket_sample_51_d_/README.md

 ### Association
 - has_many :comments
-- has_many :categorys, through: :products-categorys
+- has_many :categories, through: :products-categories
 - belongs_to :user
 - has_many :trade_messages
 - has_many :likes